suurjaak/grepros/README.md

                                                    else for any nested types
-                                                   (array fields in parent will be populated with foreign keys instead of messages as JSON) template=/my/path.tpl    custom template to use for HTML output --plugin PLUGIN [PLUGIN ...]
+                                                   (array fields in parent will be populated with foreign keys instead of messages as JSON) overwrite=true|false     overwrite existing file in bag/CSV/HTML/SQLite output instead of appending to if bag or database or appending unique counter to file name (default false)
+                          template=/my/path.tpl    custom template to use for HTML output --plugin PLUGIN [PLUGIN ...]
                         load a Python module or class as plugin